donjewett/Documentation/recipes/GettingStarted/Getting-Started-on-Windows.md

 ![Wave Installer](images/WaveInstaller.PNG)

-Once the setup ends, you will find a Wave Visual Editor shortcut on your Desktop, which you can open through a double-click on it.
+Once the setup ends, you will find a Wave Visual Editor shortcut on your Desktop, which you can open by double-clicking.

 ![Wave Editor Short cut](images/WaveEditorShortCut.PNG)

 # Create a Wave Engine Account

-The first time you open Wave Visual Editor you will be asked for an user account.
+The first time you open Wave Visual Editor you will be asked for a user account.

 ![Wave login](images/WindowsLogin.PNG)